- In the restaurant, we used a special Donabe claypot rice cooker from Kumoi Kiln (雲井窯) by Nakagawa Ippento (中川一辺陶先生).

 Only the top of the rice was scooped out and used to make nigiri.
 The browned crusted rice at the bottom was not served to the guest, but was however eaten by the staff at the back.
 This part is actually the tastiest part of the meal!

-When we had excess rice left over after service, we always wrapped the rice in clingfilm and stored it in the fridge in contrast to storing it a rice warmer.
+When we had excess rice left over after service, we always wrapped the rice in clingfilm and stored it at room temperature in contrast to storing it a rice warmer.
 This variety of rice tended to become sticky after storing in a rice cooker.

 *For a service of 10 people over 3 hours, we cooked rice twice to ensure that the guest always eat fresh rice.
 We do not cook rice in one single go.

 After cooking, the rice is then mixed with sushi vinegar.